Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/index.md

 :::info Note
 Statistics and dice are optional:
-- Without statistics, you won't be able to use the `/dbroll` command.
+- `/dbroll` will only be available if you **don't** specify a dice type with `$`.
+Otherwise, you will need to register statistics to be able to use it.
 - Without dice, you won't be able to use `/dbd`.
 :::